K03RB3R/mikaelsbernes/README.md

 - 📍 From Santa Catarina living in Joinville.
 - 💻 Vast logistical and computer knowledge.
 - 🔧 Technical knowledge in the IT sector - Infrastructure.
+- 🔎 Seeking knowledge exchange
+- 📚 I am ready to learn from you!

 ### Contact